 Paraquat lawsuits represent a form of “mass tort” litigation.
-Plaintiffs in these cases claim that they have suffered Parkinson’s Disease due to exposure to paraquat.
-Generally, these actions share as a common allegation the failure of the makers to warn users or those in proximity to their use that paraquat increases the risk of Parkinson’s Disease.
+Plaintiffs in these cases claim that they have suffered Parkinson’s disease due to exposure to paraquat.
+Generally, these actions share as a common allegation the failure of the makers to warn users or those in proximity to their use that paraquat increases the risk of Parkinson’s disease.
 According to plaintiffs, the makers had internal documents or other information to show that they knew or should have known of the risks.
 Other theories of recovery include nuisance, violations of consumer protection laws, and negligence.

 With the number of federal paraquat lawsuits pending, the U.S. Judicial Panel on Multidistrict Litigation has placed all federal paraquat lawsuits in the United States District Court for the Southern District of Illinois.
 This affords one forum and one judge to direct the filing of claims, discovery, pre-trial motions, scheduling of hearings on plaintiffs and defense motions, and setting cases for trial.
-This multidistrict litigation also seeks to eliminate the prospects of inconsistent rulings on issues that arise pretrial.
+This multidistrict litigation (MDL) also seeks to eliminate the prospects of inconsistent rulings on issues that arise pretrial.

 The Differences Between Class Actions and Multidistrict Litigation